Art

 15. Triple Self-Portrait (1960)

-The trippy painting idea and use of composition, with its inherent introspection, makes it one of the most abstract Norman Rockwell paintings — a far cry from the typical moments he normally captured.
+The trippy painting idea and use of composition, with its inherent introspection, make it one of the most abstract painting ideas in the canon of Norman Rockwell paintings — a far cry from the typical moments he normally captured.

 16. Breaking Home Ties (1954)